Old Town Bar and Restaurant

 The Old Town Bar and Restaurant is a bar and restaurant located between Park Avenue and Broadway at 45 East 18th Street in the Flatiron District, Manhattan in New York City, one block north of Union Square.

 Originally 45 East 18th Street was constructed in 1901, but the business was started, at 43 E. 18th St., in 1892, by Jacob Burckel, whose name is on the 1896 license behind the bar.
 Harry W. Viemeister, a saloon and restaurant owner in New York from as early as 1894, moved to 45 E. 18th St. in 1912.
 As the bar has been in continuous operation since 1901, this makes it one of the oldest bars in the New York City area.

 During Prohibition, the 45 E. 18th St. Bar changed its name to Craig's Restaurant and started serving food in order to operate as a speakeasy.

 In 1933, 45 E. 18th St., the German-American Lohdens, bought the bar, changing the name to the Old Town Bar, and the neon sign was erected, in 1937.

 After the end of Prohibition and the closing of the nearby 18th Street Subway station on 8 November 1948, the bar began to fall into disrepair.
 In the late 1960s, Irish-American Larry Meagher offered to manage and took over operations, opened the bar in the evenings and began to serve food, and the bar saw a resurgence of popularity.
 In the 1990s, Larry Meagher inherited the bar and the building from Henry Lohden.
-Meager also died, leaving management of the Old Town to his children and now Gerard Meagher is manager and co-owner.
+Meagher also died, leaving management of the Old Town to his children and now Gerard Meagher is manager and co-owner.